Shalom90/alx-low_level_programming/0x03-debugging/README.md

-This is a debugging task to test if an integer is positive or negative and returns 0.
+Debugging task 1 to comment out the part of the code causing the output to go into an infinite loop.